blocbit/blocbit-cli-protocol-maker/README.md

 ### 2. Run the Package
 Run the script `python make_protocol.py`

 You should see a new `protocol.json` file in the same directory as the script.
-Now, copy and replace the `protocol.json` in your neo-cli directory with this file.
+Now, copy and replace the `protocol.json` in your blocbit-cli directory with this file.

 ### 3. That's it!
-You can run neo-cli normally.
+You can run blocbit-cli normally.
 It should automatically connect to live nodes.